Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 The color value for glowing is only a required value when the bee has the `isGlowing` value set to `true`.

 This value can be expressed in multiple ways but is encoded in the .json as a string.
-It can be expressed as a hexadecimal value with, or without, preceding tags, an integer value, or a named color from the available list found [here.](https://github.com/Resourceful-Bees/ResourcefulBees/wiki/Optional-Colors-Names) The color value is used to determine the bee's honeycomb color and honeycomb block color.
+It can be expressed as a hexadecimal value with, or without, preceding tags, an integer value, or a named color from the available list found [here.](https://wiki.resourcefulbees.com/en/1.16.3/extra_stuff/color_names/) The color value is used to determine the bee's honeycomb color and honeycomb block color.

 Below are some examples of color usage.

-`"glowColor": "#ff00ff"` <br>
+`#!json "glowColor": "#ff00ff"` <br>
-`"glowColor": "#fff"` <br>
+`#!json "glowColor": "#fff"` <br>
-`"glowColor": "ff00ff"` <br>
+`#!json "glowColor": "ff00ff"` <br>
-`"glowColor": "0xff00ff"` <br>
+`#!json "glowColor": "0xff00ff"` <br>
-`"glowColor": "white"` <br>
+`#!json "glowColor": "white"` <br>

 `isEnchanted` set to true sets the bee to have the enchantment glint effect.